-A lot of people tell me, text me, or comment on social media that they have problems keeping houseplants alive.
-I have over 30 healthy houseplants and I want everyone to be able to say the same.
+Many people tell me, text me, or comment on social media that they have problems keeping houseplants alive.
+I have over 100 healthy houseplants, and I want everyone to be able to say the same.

-One of the biggest reasons houseplants die is because we kill-them-with-kindness by overwatering them, or because we’re afraid of overwatering, they get left alone to long and dry out.
+One of the biggest reasons houseplants die is because we kill them with kindness by overwatering them, or because we’re afraid of overwatering, they get left alone too long and dry out.

 My 3 Biggest Tips for Watering Your Houseplants